Ying-Lab/CRAFT/README.md

 ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/image/run.jpg)   :  Run CRAFT to compare the query file with the selected database.

-2、Green area : Select the database to compare.
+2、Green area : Select the database to compare or build your database to compare.

 3、Yellow area : Select the subgroup for comparison in the database.
 The refseq database includes: Archaea, Bacteria, Fungi, Invertebrate, Plant, Vertebrate, Mammalian, Vertebrate other and Viral.
 The HMP1-II database includes: skin, oral, vaginal and gut.